cwalsh/api_canon/README.md

   include ApiCanon

   document_controller :as => 'Categories' do
-    describe "Categories are used for filtering products.
+    describe %Q{Categories are used for filtering products.
 They are hierarchical, with 4 levels.
-These 4 levels are known as Super-Categories, Categories, Sub-Categories and Types.
-Examples include \"Women's Fashion\", \"Shirts\" and so forth.
-They are uniquely identifiable by their category_code field." end
+Examples include "Women's Fashion", "Shirts" and so forth.
+They are uniquely identifiable by their category_code field.}
+  end

   document_method :index do
-    describe "This action returns a filtered tree of categories based on the parameters given in the request." param :hierarchy_level, :values => 1..4, :type => :integer, :default => 1, :description => "Maximum depth to include child categories" param :category_codes, :type => :array, :multiple => true, :example_values => Category.online.enabled.super_categories.all(:limit => 5, :select => :code).map(&:code), :description => "Return only categories for the given category codes", :default => 'mens-fashion-accessories' end
+    describe %Q{This action returns a filtered tree of categories based on the parameters given in the request.}
+    param :hierarchy_level, :values => 1..4, :type => :integer, :default => 1,
+      :description => "Maximum depth to include child categories" param :category_codes, :type => :array, :multiple => true, :example_values => Category.limit(5).pluck(:code),
+      :description => "Return only categories for the given category codes", :default => 'mens-fashion-accessories' end

   document_method :show do
+    describe %Q{This action returns a tree of categories starting at the requested root node.}
+    param :id, :type => :string,:default => 'mens-fashion-accessories',
+      :example_values => Category.limit(5).pluck(:code),
-    describe "This action returns a tree of categories starting at the requested root node." param :id, :type => :string, :example_values => Category.online.enabled.super_categories.all(:limit => 5, :select => :code).map(&:code), :description => "Category code to show, the root node for the entire tree.", :default => 'mens-fashion-accessories' end
+      :description => "Category code to show, the root node for the entire tree." end

   #... code to support the above documented parameters etc.